Black Crows Duos Freebird Review

 The Duos Freebird is the most expensive ski pole in our test.
 It looks cool and comes from a trendy manufacturer (that makes some fantastic skis), but the lack of useful features, an unconventional grip, and poor durability make us question the high price of this product.
 That said, it is aesthetic, light, and moderately useful, so if aesthetics is what you're looking for, this pole might be worth the price.

-The Black Crows Duos Freebird is a lightweight, two-section telescoping backcountry ski pole.
-Unfortunately, it suffers from a lack of useful features, like a contoured grip and handle.
+Unfortunately, the Freebird suffers from a lack of useful features, like a contoured grip and handle.
 It also showed durability concerns during our testing period.
 In our opinion, there are much better poles on the market, and almost all of them can be found at a lower price.

 — Henry Feder